bobdavies2000/OpenCVB/README.md

         (luxonis.com)](https://docs.luxonis.com/en/latest/pages/api/#python-api)

 Edit “Cameras/CameraDefines.hpp” file to add OpenCVB’s support for StereoLabs Zed 2 or Mynt Eye D 1000 support.
-No changes are required for Oak-D.
+No changes are required for Oak-D but Oak-D support is turned off because it is missing the IMU support from the vendor.

 Trouble-Shooting New Install
 ============================